domesarawut-cpu/portfolio-blog/src/content/posts/azure-lab-2026-08-19-001029-associate-pip-to-nic-vm.md

 > [!TIP] Architectural Insight: Zero Trust & Public IPs
 > Associating a Public IP enables external reachability at the network layer, but under Azure's Zero Trust architecture, effective access is explicitly denied by default.
 Connectivity ultimately depends on proper **Network Security Group (NSG)** rules, guest OS firewall settings, and active listening services on the VM.
+>
+> [!NOTE] This task was originally completed in the Azure Portal, but the CLI and PowerShell equivalents provide a cleaner operational baseline for scripted administration and future IaC adoption.

 ### Azure CLI
 Use the following Azure CLI script to associate the existing Public IP with the existing NIC: